SERVICES

 - Rewrites or revisions; or

-- Assessment of and/or corrections to the writing’s clarity, tone, flow, style, diction, grammar, syntax, spelling, or punctuation.
+- Assessment of and/or corrections to the writing’s clarity, tone, flow, style, diction, grammar, syntax, spelling, or punctuation unless related to the included areas.

 CONTENT EDITING

-Nonfiction is a broad category that includes snarky self-help books, inspirational memoirs, and practical business guide.
-But these diverse titles have similar needs.
+Nonfiction is a broad category that includes snarky self-help books, inspirational memoirs, and practical business guides.
+But these diverse titles have a few things in common:

 - A specific, compelling topic